eunchuldev/df-fortforge/README.md

 # How it works

 It generates a DF macro of the given fort design. the generated macro file can be loaded into Dwarf Fortress.
+You can visit the [playground](https://eunchuldev.github.io/df-fortforge/) and click the `gen macro` button to check the detail instruction.